KittyGiraudel/site/_posts/2014-03-18-sassysort-sorting-algorithms-in-sass.md

 It didn’t take me long to update his function in order to sort anything, very quickly (actually as quickly as Ruby can get, which means, not much…).
 And I really enjoyed working on this, so I started implementing other famous algorithms in Sass, resulting in [SassySort](https://github.com/KittyGiraudel/SassySort).

-_Note: I recently wrote [an article](https://thesassway.herokuapp.com/advanced/implementing-bubble-sort-with-sass) about how to implement the Bubble Sort algorithm in Sass for The Sass Way.
-If you haven’t read it, you should!
-At least for the beautiful header image!_
+_Note: I recently wrote [an article](/2014/03/17/implementing-bubble-sort-with-sass) about how to implement the Bubble Sort algorithm in Sass.
+If you haven’t read it, you should!_

 ## How to use